bathlarp/frontend/_docs/getting-started.md

 - If anyone knows how, we should probably use SSR where we can...

 - Everything gets a test.
 This will include integration tests when we get that far (using Playwright), but for now it's [Storybook](https://storybook.js.org/) and [Jest](https://jestjs.io/) with [Testing Library](https://testing-library.com/docs/react-testing-library/intro/).

+- We're using conventional commit messages.
+If you use CLI Git rather than VSCode Git, the cli will walk you through this with zero effort.